What is a VPN?

 Public Wi-Fi and Hackers Who Want Your Information

-If you are connected to a VPN, you are protected against man-in-the-middle attacks where hackers grab snippets of your data which is sent and received from your device.
+If you are connected to a VPN, you are protected against man-in-the-middle attacks where hackers grab snippets of your data sent and received from your device.

 Good Content Bad Content

-This is the area which bodes the most contention.
-With a VPN you can access geo-locked content and unblock blocked websites as was mentioned at the start.
+This is the area that bodes the most contention.
+With a VPN, you can access geo-locked content and unblock blocked websites, as was mentioned at the start.

 If accessing the American Netflix wasn’t reason enough, maybe accessing the BBC iPlayer while you’re on holiday is.

-Using a VPN you can access any content in any part of the globe, and this includes using apps like Kodi to access content as well as streaming services.
-It doesn’t matter if you are a movie buff or an F1 or Premier League fanatic, you can catch every race or game as it happens no matter where you are.
+Using a VPN, you can access any content in any part of the globe, including using apps like Kodi to access content and streaming services.
+It doesn’t matter if you are a movie buff or an F1 or Premier League fanatic; you can catch every race or game as it happens no matter where you are.